Jaebjoo/TEST/README.md

 # My first git repo

-I am learning about git. bim and markdowm
+I am learning about git. vim and markdown

+This is my second bit of work